Bloggify/terms/terms-of-service.md

  - your relevant details may be provided to the author of the item in order to facilitate the transaction (generally for invoicing and item support)
  - the billing information you provide is correct and complete

+Should you encounter any problems during the buying process, feel free to contact us at `support<at>bloggify<dot>org`.

 ### Refunds

 We do *not* grant refunds on the purchases made on this website.